akrinah/cunit/readme.md

 void printSparse(const char* format, ...);   // print if level is set to SPARSE or higher

+void printSummary(const char* format, ...);  // print if level is set to SUMMARY or higher

 void printAlways(const char* format, ...);   // ignore the level and print
 ```